-From Brett A. Sokolow, J.D., CEO of TNG:
+From Brett A. Sokolow, J.D., Chair of TNG:

 In 2001, shortly after the terrorist attacks, I was scheduled to visit a college client.
 It happened to be the first day the airports reopened, and it was my job to be on a plane, so I went to Newark airport to catch my flight.
 As I waited in the departure lounge, a man wandered in.
 Actually, he staggered.
 His lit cigarette caught my attention first.
 Then I noticed that he was literally drenched with sweat.
 I thought someone would tell him to put out the cigarette.

 I watched as he approached the service desk and received a boarding pass.
 For my flight.